The Nest

 You and your family can make a quick getaway, and the trip won’t last long.
 There would be no need to bring too many things along as well.

-When the property is only a few hours away, it’d also be quicker to get to it for maintenance and inspection.
+When the property is only a few hours away, getting to it for maintenance and inspection would be quicker.

 A second property will benefit if your family often vacations in the exact location.
 You don’t have to rent or book a place when you own it.